 Your notebook must be kept neat.
-There is a 15 % deduction for each of the following
+There is a 15 % deduction for each of the following or similar distractions.

 - a) assignments that are very messy - b) assignments that are falling out of the notebook - c) assignments that are not stapled in correctly (see website for example) - d) any paper that is showing outside of the perimeter of the notebook.